paolokappa/FortiGateToAbuseIPDB/README.md

 # FortiGateToAbuseIPDB
 FortiGateToAbuseIPDB is a Python script that allows you to read all IPv4/IPv6 addresses from the FortiGate quarantine list, forward the malicious IPs to the AbuseIPDB service, and then clear the list.

-Sure, I can help you create a detailed description for your GitHub project.
-Below is a comprehensive description of the FortiGateToAbuseIPDB script, covering its functionality, requirements, installation, and usage.

----

-## FortiGateToAbuseIPDB

 ### Overview

 **FortiGateToAbuseIPDB** is a Python script designed to automate the process of managing the quarantine list on FortiGate devices.
 It reads all IPv4/IPv6 addresses from the FortiGate quarantine list, forwards the malicious IPs to the AbuseIPDB service, and then clears the list.
 This helps in maintaining a clean quarantine list while contributing to a global database of malicious IP addresses.